dfmcphee/code-style/sass-best-practices/readme.md

 Chances are, you will be using a combination of these strategies that work best based on the state of your project and its markup.

-## Global vs. Local Variables/Mixins
+## Global vs. local variables/mixins

 Any `$variable` that is used in more than one file should be placed in the `foundation/_variables.scss` file.
 All other variables should be placed at the top of the file in which they are used.